Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Choose the Correct Type of Wall Mount

-There are 3 main types of TV wall mounts:
+There are three main types of TV wall mounts:

-1. Fixed: a low-profile mount that keeps your TV close to the wall and offers little movement.
-The most discrete option, but you can’t move the TV position very much.
+- Fixed: a low-profile mount that keeps your TV close to the wall and offers little movement.
+It’s the most discrete option, but you can’t move the TV position much after you’ve installed it.

-2. Tilting: similar to a fixed bracket but allows the TV to tilt up or down.
-Ideal if you might have glare from windows in the room at times during the day.
+- Tilting: similar to a fixed bracket but allows the TV to tilt up or down.
+It is ideal if you have glare from windows in the room during the day.

-3. Articulating: an adjustable tv wall mount allows you to move the TV away from the wall and into different positions.
+- Articulating: an adjustable TV wall mount allows you to move the TV away from the wall and into different positions.
 The main options for a full motion mount are to swivel from side to side – or tilt up or down.
 You will need one of these if you want to move the TV to different viewing locations.

 For a complete overview of each type of mount, check out the guide to the best TV mounts.